Here you will find my children’s book reviews!

 Beatrice Spells Some Lulus and Learns to Write a Letter - must-read for a tender granddaughter-grandmother relationship.

-Stay Tuned for my newest reviews and journey to find the best Muslim Children’s Books!
+Stay Tuned for my newest reviews and journey to find the best Muslim Children’s Books and Multicultural stories!

 Ramadan and Eid Stories: